Cognigy/Documentation/docs/en/docs/agent-assist/getting-started.md

 5. In the **Endpoint type** list, select your desired Endpoint.
 6. Click **Save**.
 7. Go to **Handover Settings**.
-8. In **Agent Assist Flow**, select the Agent Assist Flow, that you created in the first steps.
+8. In **AI Copilot Flow**, select the AI Copilot Flow, that you created in the first steps.
-9. In **Agent Assist Config**, select the config which you recently created via API.
+9. In **AI Copilot Config**, select the config which you recently created via API.
-10. _(Optional)_ A transcript tile to display the conversation with the customer can be added by enabling the toggle in the Agent Assist Settings.
+10. _(Optional)_ A transcript tile to display the conversation with the customer can be added by enabling the toggle in the AI Copilot Settings.
 11. Click **Save**.

-## Configure an Agent Assist Flow
+## Configure an AI Copilot Flow

-1. To configure the first Widget, go into to the Agent Assist Flow.
+1. To configure the first Widget, go into to the AI Copilot Flow.
-2. Add your desired Agent Assist Flow Node.
+2. Add your desired AI Copilot Flow Node.
-3. Add the content, which will be displayed as a Widget in the Agent Assist Workspace.
+3. Add the content, which will be displayed as a Widget in the AI Copilot Workspace.
-4. Ensure that the tile ID matches the ID chosen in the Agent Assist configuration, this defines the size and placement of the Widget within the Workspace.
+4. Ensure that the tile ID matches the ID chosen in the AI Copilot configuration, this defines the size and placement of the Widget within the Workspace.

-## Explore an Agent Assist workspace
+## Explore an AI Copilot workspace

-Now, we can observe the Agent Assist workspace.
+Now, we can observe the AI Copilot workspace.

-To get to the Agent Assist Workspace, start a conversation with your Virtual Agent.
+To get to the AI Copilot Workspace, start a conversation with your Virtual Agent.
 At one point you will be handed over to a human agent.

-If you use the `standalone` version of Agent Assist, this is when you will receive the link to your Agent Assist Workspace.​
+If you use the `standalone` version of AI Copilot, this is when you will receive the link to your AI Copilot Workspace.​

-When a customer is being  handed over not only the  conversation history with the  bot and the current intent are  being forwarded to the human agent, but also a specific link to access the Agent Assist  Workspace.​
+When a customer is being  handed over not only the  conversation history with the  bot and the current intent are  being forwarded to the human agent, but also a specific link to access the AI Copilot  Workspace.​

-In case you are using the `embedded` version, the Agent Assist Workspace will be shown within an iFrame in your Agents Desktop.
+In case you are using the `embedded` version, the AI Copilot Workspace will be shown within an iFrame in your Agents Desktop.

 Once the human agent engages with the conversation, the grid will show an empty state with outlines of the widgets.